mvpsheng/component-with-signup-form/README.md

 one is to learn how to make box shadow. two is how to structure a form.
+Three is like hover or active some tags to change its style.

 Thanks for checking out this front-end coding challenge.